What is natural gas?

 Natural gas occurs deep beneath the earth's surface.
 Natural gas consists mainly of methane, a compound with one carbon atom and four hydrogen atoms.
 Natural gas also contains small amounts of hydrocarbon gas liquids and nonhydrocarbon gases.
 We use natural gas as a fuel and to make materials and chemicals.

 Millions of years ago, the remains of plants and animals (diatoms) decayed and built up in thick layers, sometimes mixed with sand and silt.
 Over time, these layers were buried under sand, silt, and rock.
 Pressure and heat changed some of this organic material into coal, some into oil (petroleum), and some into natural gas.
 In some places, the natural gas moved into large cracks and spaces between layers of overlying rock.
 In other places, natural gas occurs in the tiny pores (spaces) within some formations of shale, sandstone, and other types of sedimentary rock, where it is referred to as shale gas or tight gas.
 Natural gas also occurs in coal deposits, where it is called coalbed methane.

 Did you know?

-Coal may contain coalbed methane, which can be captured when coal is mined.
+Coal deposits may contain coalbed methane, which can be captured when coal is mined.
 Coalbed methane can be added to natural gas pipelines without any special treatment.
-Another source of methane is biogas that forms in landfills and in vessels called digesters.
+Another source of methane is biogas, which forms in landfills and in vessels called digesters.

 Most of the natural gas consumed in the United States is produced in the United States.
 Some natural gas is imported from Canada and Mexico in pipelines.
 A small amount of natural gas is also imported as liquefied natural gas.